Learn about actual and potential costs

 Find the vendor to meet your needs

-The level of market share concentration has been moderate in the three years to 2018, whereby the top four companies account for 30.0% to 50.0% of total market revenue.
-ProcurementIQ estimates that there are about 94,000 companies offering audit services in the United States, and together they employ about 550,000...
+The top four companies in this market account for 30.0% to 50.0% of total market revenue, indicating a medium level of market share concentration.
+ProcurementIQ estimates that there are about 32,000 companies offering audit services in the United States The number of vendors in this market has trended upward in...
 Subscribe to learn more.

 Questions to ask potential suppliers